score-spec/docs/content/en/docs/examples/nginx.md

     --patch-templates https://raw.githubusercontent.com/score-spec/community-patchers/refs/heads/main/score-compose/unprivileged.tpl
 ```

 The `init` command will create the `.score-compose` directory with the [default resource provisioners]({{< relref "/docs/score-implementation/score-compose/resources-provisioners/" >}}) available.

-You can learn more about the resource provisioners available by running this command:
+You can see the resource provisioners available by running this command:

 ```bash
 score-compose provisioners list